Purchasing wholesale flowers from a flower farm

 I know it can be confusing at first, so here are my 5 top tips when buying flowers from a flower farm...

 2. Tell me the date and end use of the flowers e.g. wedding, event or retail to help make sure stems are conditioned appropriately and cut at the right stage.
+I also need to know the collection date.

 3. The broad colour pallet and anything specific that can’t be included e.g. allergies.